ubermag/ubermag.github.io/source/help.rst

 - Explain what you have tried already
 - Ideally, upload a ``Jupyter notebook`` (zipped for GitHub issues) containing what you have achieved so far (**NOTE: remove any confidential information**)
-- On GitHub, please enclose inline-code snippets with single backticks and multi-line (code) blocks with lines containing three backticks (optionally specifying the programming language) as shown in the following examples::
+- On GitHub and Zulip, please enclose inline-code snippets with single backticks and multi-line (code) blocks with lines containing three backticks (optionally specifying the programming language) as shown in the following examples::

     Here is some `inline_code`.